ghammock/LaTeX_Listings_JavaScript_ES6/README.md

+# Preamble

+This is a fork of an [existing sample](https://github.com/ghammock/LaTeX_Listings_JavaScript_ES6).
+Main adjustments are completion of the keywords and different layout of the compilation (to allow as well a pagebreak).

 # LaTeX Listings &mdash; JavaScript & ES6

 The LaTeX [listings](https://ctan.org/pkg/listings?lang=en) package does not include (by default) a language specification for JavaScript/ECMAScript.
 However, the package provides the capability to create custom languages and styles based on built-in methods.
 These methods were used to create listings languages for JavaScript and ES6 (ECMAScript 2015).